DCT

 The Invention Explained

-- Problem Addressed: The patent describes a "network capacity crunch" driven by the increasing popularity of smartphones and other mobile devices that consume significant data on wireless networks (’976 Patent, col. 3:28-41).
-It notes that general-purpose internet devices and applications are often not designed to be "frugal or sparing with wireless network access bandwidth," leading to network congestion and degraded performance (’976 Patent, col. 4:61-63).
+• Problem Addressed: The patent describes a "network capacity crunch" driven by the increasing popularity of smartphones and other mobile computing devices on wireless networks like 3G and 4G ('976 Patent, col. 3:25-41).
+Unlike older, specialized wireless devices, these newer general-purpose devices are not always optimized to conserve network resources, leading to network congestion and degraded performance ('976 Patent, col. 4:20-40).
+The complaint highlights this problem with a chart from Ericsson illustrating the exponential growth of global mobile data traffic from 2011 to 2027 (Compl. p.
+5).

-- The Patented Solution: The invention is a wireless device equipped with processors that can distinguish whether an application is actively interacting with a user in the "foreground" or running in the "background" (’976 Patent, Abstract).
-Based on this classification, the device applies a "differential traffic control policy" to selectively block or allow network access for the application, particularly over a cellular (WWAN) connection.
-The system also informs the application of its network access status (e.g., that service is unavailable) through an application program interface (API) (’976 Patent, Abstract; Fig. 3).
+• The Patented Solution: The invention is a system within the wireless end-user device itself that manages network access to conserve resources ('976 Patent, Abstract).
+The device's processors classify whether an application is actively interacting with the user in the "foreground" or running in the "background."
+Based on this classification, the device applies a "differential traffic control policy" to selectively block or allow network access, particularly over a cellular (WWAN) connection.
+The system then uses an application program interface (API) to communicate the network access status to the application, which can indicate that the internet is unavailable for that specific application ('976 Patent, col. 11:15-36).

 Key Claims at a Glance

-- The essential elements of independent claim 1 are:- A wireless end-user device comprising a WWAN modem, a WLAN modem, and a device display.
+• A wireless end-user device comprising a WWAN modem and a device display.

-- One or more processors configured to classify whether a running application is "interacting in the device display foreground with a user."
+• One or more processors configured to classify when a first application is interacting in the device display foreground with a user.

-- The processors are further configured to, when on a WWAN connection, apply a "first differential traffic control policy" that "disallows" internet service for the application when it is classified as not interacting in the foreground.
+• The processors are further configured to, when using the WWAN modem, apply a "first differential traffic control policy" that "disallows" internet activity for the application when it is classified as not interacting in the foreground.

 III.
 The Accused Instrumentality